Booth Family Center for Special Collections Use Policy

 - Staff must be alerted to boxes containing requests for reproductions.
 Individual folders containing reproductions requests must be replaced in the appropriate boxes.

-- Reproductions cause permanent and cumulative damage to materials.
-Reproductions requests will be granted only on a case-by-case basis depending on the condition of the material and possible copyright restrictions.
+- Photocopying and scanning cause permanent and cumulative damage.
+Reproduction requests will be granted only on a case-by-case basis depending on the condition of the material and possible copyright restrictions.

-- Responsibility for Special Collections/University Archives material is assumed by the researcher until all items have been returned to and accounted for by Division staff.
+- Responsibility for Special Collections material is assumed by the researcher until all items have been returned to and accounted for by staff.